Part of the Footprints Project

 PML Prime Pano.
 Image courtesy and © The Los Padres Expat

 Ah, Pine Mountain Lodge.
-The very name invokes different feelings for different LPNF wanderers: most know it as the dusty and somewhat disappointing trail camp at the junction of the Piedra Blanca and Fishbowls/Cedar Creek trails; some know of the original camp location with its fine camp accoutrements and surrounding cave formations; and a handful have brushed the dust from disparate sources to cobble together a mental picture of the old hunters’ lodge that once stood on the site and lent its name to the Forest Service campsite.
+The very name invokes different feelings for different LPNF wanderers: most know it as the dusty and somewhat disappointing trail camp at the junction of the Piedra Blanca and Fishbowls/Cedar Creek trails; some know of a camp with its fine accoutrements and surrounding cave formations; a handful have brushed the dust from disparate sources to cobble together a mental picture of the old hunters’ lodge that once stood at the trail junction and lent its name to the Forest Service campsite.

 Pine Mountain Lodge, 1913.
 Image courtesy Donald Ryder Dickey Photographic Collection, UCLA.

 And as those who prowl the backwoods of the web for backcountry intel know, I’m not the first of the current Forest scribes to ponder its place in or impact upon the greater Los Padres story.
 I’ve little to offer beyond what the Expat, Yankee Barbareño, and others have shared in posts these past few seasons.
 I further direct the reader to the detailed and insightful report chronicling the lodge’s history written by David L. Magney available here.